ScienceOctopus/octopus-website/content/about.md

 For more information, see our [blog post](https://octopus-hypothesis.netlify.com/blog/2018/05/10/2018-05-10_octopus-is-born/)

+## Octopus will incorporate existing tools:

+There are many [recent innovations](https://101innovations.wordpress.com/) in scholarly communication.
+Which of these could help us realise the Octopus vision?

+### Essential attributes:
+* Application Programming Interfaces
+* Domain and Publishing Standards
+* Persistent Identifiers
+* Sustainable and Affordable

 ## Work in progress:
 ### Example of a Hypothesis page with peer-review function:
 <img src="/img/Marvel_example.png" width="600px"></img>